 But if you want to accelerate your growth as a business, you have to make it a top priority to become a legal entity – either as a registered professional or as a sole proprietor business.

 Because doing so will open up a lot of opportunities for you, such as getting bigger clients, who normally don’t deal with unregistered freelancers.

-If you need help in your business registration, then you should check out and visit Taxumo.com.
+If you need help with your business registration, then you should check out and visit Taxumo.com.
 They’re a Filipino company, which helps self-employed individuals and professionals with their business registration and BIR tax compliance.